 Photo via The Seasonal Homestead

 A plentiful fall garden harvest means extra produce to last you throughout the winter – if you store it correctly.
 The storing of produce relies entirely on being in the right temperature, and receiving the correct amount of humidity and ventilation.
-Since not all produce is the same, I’m going to help provide a quick, simple guide to how you can store and maintain fruits and vegetables throughout the winter.
+Since not all produce is the same, let’s take a quick look a this simple guide to how you can store and maintain fruits and vegetables throughout the winter.
+And keep these storage concepts in mind when you’re planning your garden for next year so you can store and preserve your peak harvest too!

 Where to Store